NarlinsWorld/mathGraph_html/README.md

 # Quick View of x, y data

+Purpose: To create a "nicely formatted" graph for use in powerpoint or online presentations.
+By altering the parameters,
+xmin, xmax, xbox
+ymin, ymax, ybox
+we can get the tics and number values to be pretty much exactly as desired.

 The file runs through a browser opening the index.html and having all files in the same directory, for example Directory = **'mathGraph_html'**.